alrevuelta/myblog/_posts/2024-12-01-quantum-randomness.md

 ```
 </details>

-Lets explain what the code does:
+Let's explain what the code does:

 - Uses 64 qubits in superposition state.
 Same chance of it collapsing to a `0` or `1`.
 That’s what the `h` or Hadamard gate does.
-- Transpiles our code since unfortunately the target computer doesn’t support the Hadamard gate.
+- Transpiles our code since unfortunately, the target computer doesn’t support the Hadamard gate.
 - Runs the simulation 4 times.
 We get 64 random bits in each run.
 - We join all 64 bits into a random number of 256 bits.
 - We use that random number as a private key for the Ethereum blockchain.

 Quite cool, right?
-Your code has travelled over the Internet all over to the IBM quantum computer.
-A bunch of qubits have been configured with your circuit and measurements have been taken of multiple qubits sitting at -270ºC.
+Your code has been transmitted over the Internet to the IBM quantum computer.
+A set of qubits has been configured according to your circuit, and measurements have been taken of these qubits, which are maintained at temperatures near absolute zero (approximately 0.015 Kelvin or -273°C).

 Just for fun, here is the [Ethereum account](https://etherscan.io/address/0xc2122C5c9dd8e8AE17D6FC874E0Da5a6e4681587) that we have generated.
 Its funded with 30€ so if you can take it, all yours.